Operating system not found‘ or ‘

 assign letter M:

-Re-create the BCD bootloader configuration file:
+Rebuild the BCD bootloader configuration on the EFI partition:

 cd /d m:\efi\microsoft\boot\

 ren BCD BCD.bak

 bcdboot E:\Windows /l en-us /s M: /f ALL

 Restart your computer, remove the boot media (USB flash drive), and check that Windows boots correctly.

 Fix: Operation System Not Found in VMware VM